ArterioRodrigues/Assignment_3/README.md

 # Assignment-3
-Java Grid
+GRID </br>
+Hey i added a little game for you since i know this could get boring.Your task is find a hidden link.</br>
+Heres a hint *2 buttons must be pressed in the right order*</br>
-Hey i added a little game, you know when you find it( *sheeeesh* "its a link") see if you can find it and finish the task.
-Also it need to run on CHROME for it to work. https://arteriorodrigues.github.io/Assignment_3/
+see if you can find it and finish the task.</br>
+Also it needs to run on CHROME for it to work.</br>

+https://arteriorodrigues.github.io/Assignment_3/